 During a volcanic phase some 140 million years ago, a big area between Freien and Fischbach was covered by Lava.
 There was both a surface lava flow producing basaltic layers and the intrusion of magma into dykes.
 The dykes were cooling very slow, insulated by the covering rocks.
-The heat was transported by the convevtion of ground water.
+The heat was transported by the convevtion of groundwater.
 This thermal water dissolved silicates from the rock and redeposited them in hollows.

 The common minerals found in the Idar-Oberstein area are agates, rock crystals, amethysts, and smoke quartz.
 The famous specialty found only once in the world at the Steinkaulenberg is green jaspis.

 The mine is actually one big chamber, with some short side passages and niches.
-There are for lakes, filled by dripping water. geodes, with minerals ad completely filed, can be seen in abundane at the walls.
+There are for lakes, filled by dripping water. geodes, with minerals ad completely filed, can be seen in abundance at the walls.
 At one point there is a formation of the green jaspis.
 The trails through this chamber have no steps, so they are accessible with wheelchairs or buggies.

 The town Idar-Oberstein has numerous sights conected with the gemstone and jewelry industry.
-First ther is the historic Weiherschleife, a grind where agate was processed into jewelry at water driven weels.
-Once there were were 56 grinds along the river.
+First there is the historic Weiherschleife, a grind where agate was processed into jewelry at water driven weels.
+Once there were 56 grinds along the river.
 This ine is open to the public, there are grinding demonstrations, a mineral museum and a multimedia show.